cagininc/cypress-api-automation-framework/README.md

 # TechCareer Automation Processes Bootcamp

 This project is part of the TechCareer Automation Processes Bootcamp.
-It contains modest-scale Cypress tests with Allure reporting for Swagger PetStore API endpoints.
-The goal is to showcase a bootcamp project on my CV and GitHub.
-Jenkins and CI/CD integration will be explored later; for now, I’m keeping expectations reasonable.
+It contains  Cypress tests with Allure reporting for Swagger PetStore API endpoints.

 ## 🚀 Features

-- **Bootcamp-Level API Tests**: Basic CRUD scenarios for Pet, User, and Store endpoints.
+- Basic CRUD scenarios for Pet, User, and Store endpoints.
-- **CV & Portfolio Focused**: Planning future GitHub showcase and Jenkins CI/CD setup.
+- ** Jenkins CI/CD setup.

 ## API Endpoints